-I had never heard of painless migraines before I decided to do research for this article.
-I get intense pain with my attacks.
-Migraines are typically associated with excruciating headaches, but pain is just one part of the process.
+I had never heard of a painless migraine before I decided to do research for this article.
+I get over the top intense pain with my attacks.
+And migraines are typically associated with excruciating headaches.
+But a silent migraine can occur when you have aura symptoms without the headache.
+Did you know that pain is just one part, one stage, of the whole migraine process?

-Most migraine episodes have four stages: pre-headache or prodrome, aura, pain, and resolution or postdrome.
+Most migraine episodes have four stages all up from start to finish.
+The prodrome, aura, pain, and ending with the resolution or postdrome.

-The end stage, resolution, has lingering symptoms like: headache, depression, and or fogginess.
-What I call hangover.
+The end stage, postdrome, can also have lingering symptoms like: headache, depression, and or fogginess.
+What I call the hangover stage.

-The pre-headache or prodrome phase, can last for hours or as long as days, before the migraine actually starts.
+The first phase, the prodrome phase, can last for hours or as long as days, before the migraine headache actually starts.
 The typical symptoms include fatigue, depression, food cravings, stiff neck, diarrhea, and irritability.
-I also get sore eyes.
-The next stage is the aura stage, which typically lasts less than an hour and can be very frightening.
+I also get VERY sore eyes, like they are being crushed in a vice.

-With a silent migraine, in addition to the visual aura symptoms, you might expect to experience such symptoms as hallucinations, dizziness, tingling or numbness of the face, confusion, groping for words, and temporary difficulty with hearing.
+With a silent migraine, in addition to the visual aura symptoms, you might expect to experience such symptoms as:

-Dealing with painless migraines can be difficult.
-Understanding the symptoms is essential so that you will be able to understand what is happening to your body.
+Dealing with a painless migraine can be difficult.
+Knowing your symptoms is absolutely essential so that you will be able to understand what is happening to your body.

-The diagnosing of these migraines can take longer because of the fact that they are painless and physicians often look for other problems.
+And a word of warning... diagnosing this type of migraine can take longer because of the fact that they are painless and physicians often look for other problems first.

-Don’t be surprised if you get put through a battery of tests to rule out more serious causes.
+So don’t be surprised if you get put through a battery of tests to rule out a more serious cause.

 Once you are diagnosed it can be a relief.
 Now there is a known reason for some of the unusual symptoms you have been experiencing.
 Dealing with such things as confusion, loss of memory, and difficulty speaking, can be both frightening and frustrating.
 Serene Branson, the news reporter, comes to mind.

 If you don’t know the story, Serene Branson, is a KCBS news reporter, who experienced a painless and terrifying complex migraine attack during a live report at the Grammy's.
-Her co-workers thought she was having a stroke.
+Her work colleagues assumed she was having a stroke.
 So even though it's painless, it could still be scary.
 Just FYI !

 Here are some common symptoms to watch for:

 Dealing with painless silent migraines is no different than dealing with classical migraine headaches.
-Once you sort it out, you can allow yourself to have the best life possible.
-I suggest developing and following a migraine treatment plan that you and your physician decide upon.
+Once you sort it out, you can back to your best life possible.

 Don't be afraid to ask the pharmacist questions too.
 They are a wealth of information when it comes to medication and side effects.
 But confirm everything with your doctor.
 And I mean everything right down to what supplements you are taking.